stashapp/stash/README.md

 * `make fmt-check` - Ensure changed files are formatted correctly
 * `make it` - Run the unit and integration tests
 * `make validate` - Run all of the tests and checks required to submit a PR
+* `make ui-start` - Runs the UI in development mode.
+Requires a running stash server to connect to.
+Stash port can be changed from the default of `9999` with environment variable `REACT_APP_PLATFORM_PORT`.

 ## Building a release